MHD Simulation in Galactic Center Region with Radiative Cooling and Heating: Results

-The left panel of Figure \ref{fig:npgraph} indicates that the initial temperature is higher than the thermal equilibrium temperature (red line) because the initial distribution is not in a thermally equilibrium state although it satisfies the hydrostatic balance.
-Since the radiative cooling is more effective for denser gas (equation (\ref{eqn:cooling_and_heating})), the gas near the Galactic plane cools down more rapidly to the thermal equilibrium temperature in a relatively short time.
-In fact, the results after time evolution (right panel in Figure \ref{fig:npgraph}) show that the high-density gas near the Galactic plane is distributed along the thermal equilibrium curve.
-The pressure also decreases with temperature (equation (\ref{eqn_state})), within a short period of time, especially in {the} high-density regions close to the Galactic plane where the net cooling rate is large.
-As a result, the initial hydrostatic equilibrium is broken so that the gravity cannot be supported by the gas pressure.
-Downflows are excited, which further increases the density near the Galactic plane, resulting in a more cooling-dominated environment.
+The left panel of Figure \ref{fig:npgraph} indicates that the initial temperature is higher than the thermal equilibrium temperature (red line) because the initial distribution is not in a thermally equilibrium state although it satisfies the {dynamical} balance.
+Since the radiative cooling is more effective for denser gas (equation (\ref{eqn:cooling_and_heating})), the gas near {the {mid-plane}} cools down more rapidly to the thermal equilibrium temperature in a relatively short time.
+In fact, the results after time evolution (right panel in Figure \ref{fig:npgraph}) show that the high-density gas near the {mid-plane} is distributed along the thermal equilibrium curve.
+The pressure also decreases with temperature (equation (\ref{eqn_state})), within a short period of time, especially in {the} high-density regions close to the {mid-plane} where the net cooling rate is large.
+As a result, the initial equilibrium {state} is broken so that the gravity cannot be supported by the gas pressure.
+Downflows are excited, which further increases the density near the {mid-plane}, resulting in a more cooling-dominated environment.

 In contrast, the net cooling rate is smaller in the halo region since the gas density is relatively {low}.
-Therefore, the change in gas temperature in this region is expected to be moderate compared with that near the Galactic plane. {On the contrary}, the temperature in the halo region {increases from} the initial {value}, as seen in both Figure \ref{fig:rz_diagram_phi_averaged} and Figure \ref{fig:npgraph}.
-A possible reason for the increase in the temperature there is the contribution of magnetic heating, which will be discussed in more detail in section \ref{sec:magnetic_heating}.
+Therefore, the change in gas temperature in this region is expected to be moderate compared with that near the {mid-plane}. {On the contrary}, the temperature in the halo region {increases from} the initial {value}, as seen in both Figure \ref{fig:rz_diagram_phi_averaged} and Figure \ref{fig:npgraph}.
+A possible reason for the increase in the temperature {is that} there is the contribution of magnetic heating, which will be discussed in more detail in section \ref{sec:magnetic_heating}.
 In summary, the efficiency of radiative cooling is substantially affected by the gas density in the gravitationally stratified structure, resulting in the large variety in the temperature as shown in these figures.